Action Forms

-Action Forms was a Ukrainian video game development company based in Kyiv.
+Action Forms Ltd. was a Ukrainian video game developer based in Kyiv.

 History

-Action Forms was founded in 1995.
-In 1997, their debut game Chasm: The Rift was released.
+Action Forms was founded by art director Yaroslav Kravchenko, lead programmer Oleg Slusar, executive director Igor Karev, and deputy director Denis Vereschagin.
+Krevchenko and Slusar had been "addicted" to the game Doom and wanted to develop a similar game.
+After commencing work on a game engine for their game, Tron: The Hammer of War, they brought in Karev and Vereschagin and formed Actions Forms in Kyiv in 1995.
+Tron: The Hammer of War was eventually renamed Chasm: The Rift and released in 1997.
 Subsequently, the company earned recognition as developer of the first three games in the Carnivores series.
 The company used their own game engine AtmosFear in every released game since Carnivores.
 In 2005, Vivisector: Beast Within and «Остров Сокровищ» (Ostrov Sokrovisch) based on the Soviet animated film Treasure Island, which itself was based on the novel of the same name by Robert Louis Stevenson, were released.
 In 2008, Cryostasis: Sleep of Reason, which uses modified game engine AtmosFear 2.0, (though it was actually the fourth major generation of the engine) was released.
 Since 2011, Action Forms is currently dormant.
 Main members of the company created the game development studio Tatem Games, focused on games for iOS platform and revived the Carnivores franchise.